dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 ### Streams

-Another tool in Dart's async toolbox is the `Stream`.
+Another tool in Dart's async toolbox is the `Stream` class.
 While Swift has its own concept of streams, those in Dart are similar to `AsyncSequence` in Swift.
 Similarly, if you know `Observables` (in RxSwift) or